marijohannessen/react-express-gulp-webpack-boilerplate/README.md

-# react-express-gulp-webpack-boilerplate
+# React + Express + Gulp + Webpack Boilerplate

-Boilerplate for React + Express + Gulp + Webpack application
+A boilerplate for creating an application with React, Express, Gulp and Webpack.